|

 and just killing an animal.
 What?

-You think them steaks and pork-chops you buy at the
+You think them steaks, chicken legs and pork-chops you buy at the

 grocery store all died of "natural causes"?